dbt-labs/docs.getdbt.com/website/docs/reference/commands/list.md

 - `--exclude`: Specify selectors that should be _excluded_ from the list of returned nodes.
 - `--selector`: This flag specifies one or more named selectors, defined in a `selectors.yml` file.
 - `--output`: This flag controls the format of output from the `dbt ls` command.
+- `--output-keys`: If `--output json`, this flag controls which node properties are included in the output.

 Note that the `dbt ls` command does not include models which are disabled or schema tests which depend on models which are disabled.
 All returned resources will have a `config.enabled` value of `true`.